Skip to main content

 touch .rnstorybook/main.ts .rnstorybook/preview.tsx .rnstorybook/index.tsx

-import { StorybookConfig } from '@storybook/react-native';
+import type { StorybookConfig } from '@storybook/react-native';

 const main: StorybookConfig = {